Composer/Conductor for the 2024 Conference

 Day is currently Assistant Professor of Composition at Wilfrid Laurier University in Waterloo, Ontario, Canada.
 He is pursuing his DMA in composition from the University of Miami Frost School of Music, where he studies with Charles Norman Mason, Dorothy Hindman, and Lansing McCloskey.
 He holds a MM in composition from the University of Georgia and a BM in performance from Texas Christian University (TCU).
 He is an alumnus of Kappa Kappa Psi National Honorary Band Fraternity and Phi Mu Alpha Sinfonia Fraternity of America.

-Western Michigan University is pleased to welcome Bryant as a guest composer for the School of Music's 46th annual Spring Conference on Wind and Percussion Music.
+Western Michigan University is pleased to welcome Kevin Day as guest composer and conductor for the Irving S. Gilmore School of Music's 54th annual Spring Conference on Wind and Percussion Music.